Bolt3D: Generating 3D Scenes in Seconds: Experiments

 \paragraph{Protocol.} When comparing to LatentSplat, we evaluate at 256$\times$256 resolution on the datasets they proposed: RealEstate10k and the hydrants and teddybear categories of CO3D, with their extrapolation splits.
 When comparing to Wonderland, we follow their quantitative evaluation protocol on RealEstate10K, i.e. randomly sampling 1000 testing scenes, using the first frame of the video as the source frame and measuring the rendering quality of 14 views following the source view given that one input view.

-\paragraph{Results.} We observe that our method outperforms LatentSplat qualitatively (\cref{fig:comparison_latentsplat}) and quantitatively (\cref{tab:generative_reconstruction}). \cref{fig:comparison_latentsplat} illustrates that our diffusion model generates higher-quality details than LatentSplat's VAE-GAN.
+\paragraph{Results.} We observe that our method outperforms LatentSplat qualitatively (\cref{fig:comparison_latentsplat}) and quantitatively (\cref{tab:generative_reconstruction}) on image-level metrics.
+We suspect that latentsplat's adversarial loss gives it an advantage in the distribution-level FID metric. \cref{fig:comparison_latentsplat} illustrates that our diffusion model generates higher-quality details than LatentSplat's VAE-GAN.
 We also demonstrate that our method outperforms Wonderland in \cref{tab:generative_reconstruction}.
 We hypothesize this is due to explicit modeling of geometry in the autoencoder and in the diffusion model.
 It is also worth noting that Wonderland uses a video model and takes 5 minutes to generate a scene, while ours generates 16 splatter images in around 6 seconds.